apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 attached connections.
 It will also allow you to drill into each configured virtual host and view the topics and queues being used.

+Please see the [Management API](management-api.html) documentation for more information on how to use the web based interface as a RESTful API.

 ### Exporting/Importing Stores

 Exporting compresses all the data in a virtual host's message store in a zip